Richard Beckinsale: Death

 Beckinsale worked on the BBC sitcom Bloomers, five episodes of which were filmed prior to Christmas 1978.
 According to his Bloomers co-star Anna Calder-Marshall, during the recording of the first episode, he told her he had suffered some kind of blackout and had some dizzy spells.
 This concerned him enough to make an appointment to see a doctor, but the doctor could not find anything wrong apart from an overactive stomach lining and slightly high cholesterol.
 As filming on the series progressed, Beckinsale appeared increasingly tired and "greyer and greyer", according to co-star David Swift.
 Because of an industrial dispute at the BBC in late December 1978, the filming of the sixth episode of Bloomers had to be postponed until March.

-In January 1979, for an insurance policy for a film, Beckinsale passed a full medical examination in which his heart, lungs, breathing, and blood pressure were checked.
-He spent January and February working on Porridge and then prepared to start work on Bloody Kids in March.
+In January 1979, to meet the requirements for a film production's insurance policy, Beckinsale underwent a full medical examination in which his heart, lungs, breathing, and blood pressure were checked.
+He spent January and February 1979 working on Porridge and then prepared to start work on Bloody Kids in March.

-A week before he died, Beckinsale complained to his wife Judy Loe of feeling unwell and said he was unable to take her to hospital.
-At the time, they both put it down to nerves; she was due to have an operation to increase the couple's chances of having another child.
-Loe underwent the operation on Wednesday 14 March and while she remained in the hospital recuperating, Beckinsale continued to work on Bloody Kids and resumed work on the sixth episode of Bloomers, commuting between London by day and Southend-on-Sea by night.
+A week before he died, Beckinsale complained to his wife Judy Loe of feeling unwell and said he was unable to take her to hospital where she was due for an operation to increase the couple's chances of having another child.
+At the time, they both put Beckinsale's sense of not being well down to nerves.
+Loe underwent the operation on Wednesday 14 March and while she remained in the hospital recuperating, Beckinsale continued to work on Bloody Kids and also resumed work on the 6th episode of Bloomers, commuting between London by day and Southend-on-Sea by night.

-On the evening of Saturday, 17 March, he attended a farewell party for The Two Ronnies, who were about to leave for Australia.
+On the evening of Saturday, 17 March, he attended a farewell party for The Two Ronnies, whose protagonists were about to leave for Australia.
 According to David Jason, who was at the party, Beckinsale left the party at around 11:30, in order to attend another friend's party.
 Jo Apted, wife of The Lovers director Michael Apted, stated that Beckinsale attended a party at her house on Saturday night and felt unwell the next day.
 On Sunday 18 March, he worked on Bloomers and gave Anna Calder-Marshall a lift home afterwards.
 To her surprise, he began to talk about his fear of dying and of being alone in the house.
-He then took his five-year-old daughter Kate to visit Loe in hospital.
+He then took his five-year-old daughter Kate to visit Loe in the hospital.
 Upon leaving the hospital, Beckinsale dropped his daughter off with relatives to spend the night.
 Afterwards, he returned to his house in Sunningdale, Berkshire.
 At some point that day, he called his older daughter Samantha and made plans to spend some time with her the following weekend.
 Before going to bed, he telephoned a couple of friends, and, during the conversation, he repeated that he had been feeling unwell, and also said that he had some pain in his chest and arms.
-He seemed in good humour, however, and made a joke out of it.
+He seemed in good humour, however, and made a joke of it.